 Can you get a mortgage for 5 or 6 times your salary?

-When you apply for a mortgage, the lender will carry out a series of affordability checks to decide how much to lend you.
-Most mortgage lenders will make their decision by multiplying your income by a set amount, usually around 4 to 4.5 times your income.
+When you apply for a mortgage, the lender will carry out a series of mortgage affordability checks to decide how much you can afford to borrow.
+The exact process can vary from one lender to the next, but most will multiply your income by a set figure (usually around 4 to 4.5x your salary) to decide your loan amount.

 How can you get 5 or 6 times your income for a mortgage?